gardener/landscaper/docs/guided-tour/templating/components/README.md

 tag: 1.0.0
 ```

 We can pass only one argument to a template.
-However, our template `formateResource` needs two inputs, a `resource` and
+However, our template `formatResource` needs two inputs, a `resource` and
 an `indent`.
 To solve this, we put both values in a dictionary `$args` and pass this dictionary to template:

 ```yaml